Claude Grison: The Formula for Clean Chemistry

 Restore the environment

-The experiment took on a whole new dimension the day Claude Grison and his team found a dead plant in their water purification system.
-“Even though it was dead, it retained its ability to purify water!”
-The process then evolved: “Now we grind up roots to make plant-based filters that purify the water. ” And not just any roots… The chemist-ecologists use invasive species, which are veritable ecological disasters in wetlands.
-“Not only do we purify the water, but we also preserve the biodiversity of these areas , the specialist emphasizes.
+The experiment took on yet another dimension the day Claude Grison and his team found a dead plant in their water purification system.
+Even though it was dead, it retained the same purification capacity!”
+The process then evolved: “Now we grind up roots to make plant-based filters that purify the water. ” And not just any roots… The chemists and ecologists use invasive species, which are veritable ecological disasters in wetlands.
+“Not only do we remove pollutants, but we also preserve the biodiversity of these areas , the specialist emphasizes.

-A revolutionary process with elements of the circular economy, as the substances extracted from water by plants are then used to produce plant-based catalysts that enable the synthesis of various molecules needed by sectors such as the pharmaceutical industry.
+A revolutionary process with elements of the circular economy, as the substances extracted from water by plants are then used to produce plant-based catalysts that enable the synthesis of various molecules needed by sectors such as the pharmaceutical industry, for example.
 The startup BioInspir, which currently employs 10 people, was founded in 2020 to commercialize these products.
 The company, born out of a desire to create a different kind of chemistry, is the only one in the world to have mastered this technology, which uses no chemical inputs, solvents, or synthetic reagents.

 A new form of chemistry with no environmental footprint has earned Claude Grison the 2022 European Inventor Award in theResearchcategory from the European Patent Office.

-See photos of Claude Grison’s work in the latest issue of Lum magazine, which is dedicated to innovation.
+Check out photos of Claude Grison’s work in the latest issue of Lum magazine, which is dedicated to innovation.